L-Tren/Project-1-Group-2/README.md

 # Project-1-Group-2
-Project-1-Group-2

 Group members:

     Fabiano Santos

     Lewis Trenerry

     Liwei Jiang

     Simone Nagel

-#### Project title: A snapshot of net overseas migration and housing prices in Australia between June 2013 - December 2021
+## Project title: A snapshot of net overseas migration and housing prices in Australia between June 2013 - December 2021

 #### Abstract
-This project examines net overseas migration and property prices in Australia using data from June 2013 - December 2021.
-Specifically, we examine whether and how property prices across Australia may be impacted by overseas net migration by analysing property price index in each state/territory.
-The housing data and net overseas migration data were both downloaded from the Australian Bureau of Statistics website in CSV format.
+This project investigates whether there is a relationship between net overseas migration and property prices in Australia over the period June 2013 to December 2021.
+The Australian Bureau of Statistics (ABS) was the key data source for researching the impact of net overseas migration on different states/territories (and their associated capital cities), aiming to address conflicting hypotheses in the media whether a relationship does in fact exist.
+The project involved data cleansing processes to merge and filter data, followed by data analytics through visualizations.
+The findings suggest inconclusive evidence of a direct correlation between net overseas migration and property prices across Australia.
+Some of the current media speculation suggesting a strong positive relationship existing between the two variables is incorrect and premature.

 #### Introduction
-There has been discussion in the media about overseas migration fuelling property price increases.
+There has been discussion in the media about overseas migration fuelling property price increases in Australia.
 An article in the Australian Financial Review (Kehoe, 2024) proposes migration in Australia has materially influenced rising property prices.
 Conversely an article from The Guardian (Nicholas, 2023) suggests that there is no conclusive evidence on migration affecting the Australian housing market.
 As a team we set out to support or reject these conflicting hypotheses, and developed the following research questions.

 #### Research questions: